Receiving payments through Exchange

 Setting up accounts and accepting payments

 This section describes how you can accept an offer from a buyer and finalize the sale of your business.
 Exchange securely transfers your business only after you've received your payment by completing this process.
-Any money that you're owed from sales you made while you were the account owner is also paid out to you.
+Any money that you're owed from sales you made while you were the store owner is also paid out to you.

 If you have any scheduled payouts or funds on reserve with Shopify Payments, then you'll receive the funds as scheduled, as long as you transfer your account properly.
 The Shopify Accounts team makes sure that payouts are routed to the bank account that you had on file with Shopify Payments.

 Step 1: The buyer sends an offer

 First, the buyer sends you a message showing their interest in purchasing your business.
 If a buyer is ready to pursue the purchase of your business, then they'll send you an offer.
 The offer must be at least 80% of your listing price.
 You are then notified that a buyer has sent you an offer, and you need to review it from the Inbox tab in the Exchange app.

 Navigate to the buyer's message to see the Offer banner containing a button to accept the offer.